View Samuel Jones's Obituary on TheDay.com and share memories

 |

-New London - Samuel "Sam" James Jones Jr., 56, of New London died Nov.
+New London - Samuel James Jones Jr., 56, of New London died Nov.
 9, 2019, at Windham Community Memorial Hospital.
-Sam was born Jan.
+"Sam" was born Jan.
 3, 1963, in New London to Samuel J. Jones Sr. and Arlene Lee Jones.

-A graduate of New London High School, he worked for the City of New London until his retirement.
-He coached several sports both for the high school and community.
+Sam was a 1981 graduate and proud athlete of New London High School.
+He was employed at the City of New London public works department until an injury forced him into early retirement.

+Sam faced many health issues over the past two decades and had seemed to overcome them all.
+Through all his health issues, the one thing other than his kids and grandkids that kept him going was coaching the community.
+The passion he had to mentor, help, guide, and coach all the players will be deeply missed.
+He had passion in all he did, in all his players, in all his life.
+Sam was not perfect, never claimed to be.
+However, he always did feel as if he was the hottest catch in any room.

+Sam is survived by his mother Arlene Lee Jones; daughter Sarah (Wesley) Cornish; son Samuel J. Jones III; daughter Tricia Jones; and nine grandchildren and one on the way.
+Sam was predeceased by sister Rhonda Jones; and father Samuel J. Jones Sr.

+Sam would want the people he cared about to know he passed right after his team won, laughing, in no pain, surrounded by his friends, with a lip full of dip, and more than a dollar in his pocket.
+Sam will be forever missed and his legacy will live on through the Whaler community

-Visitation will be held Nov.
-30, from 4 to 6 p.m. with a Celebration of Life commencing at 6 p.m. at the Byles Memorial Home, 99 Huntington Street, New London.
+Visitation will be held from 4 to 6 p.m.
+Saturday, Nov.
+30, 2019, with a Celebration of Life commencing at 6 p.m. at Byles Memorial Home, 99 Huntington Street, New London.
+Please visit www.byles.com to sign the online register or to share a memory.

-A complete obituary will appear in an upcoming edition of The Day.
-Please visit www.byles.com for further information.